vuestorefront/vue-storefront/packages/docs/index.md

 :::::: col-wrapper-hero
 ::: col-1/2

-## Frontend Platform for Headless Commerce
+## Frontend as a Service for Composable Commerce

 Build your storefront and connect to dozens of third-party services with Vue Storefront's integrations.